How Much Does It Cost to Move?

 - Be wary of excessively low quotes.
 As with most services, a significantly lower price can often indicate that the company is not reputable.
 Cheaper is not always better.
 Be sure to check the company’s reviews and ask for references.

 - Enlist the help of friends and family.
 You might be able to have friends and family help you move the bulk of your belongings that you’ve packed up.
 If moving heavy furniture is beyond the abilities or inclination of anyone you know, then leave just those items to the movers.
+Perusing some moving tips from pros can help you determine what you can handle and what to leave to professional movers.

 - Have a trusted friend or family member watch the kids.
 Rather than paying for a babysitter, enlist the help of a trusted person to keep an eye on the kids while you get the house ready for moving.